NuMCMCTools/NuMCMCTools/README.md

-A plot is added to the plot stack with the `add_plot` function, which takes as arguments an array of the name(s) of the variables to be plotted as strings, any change in priors to be applied (TO BE IMPLEMENTED), the bins and axis ranges for the plots, as defined in [numpy.histogram](https://numpy.org/doc/stable/reference/generated/numpy.histogram.html) or [numpy.histogram2d](https://numpy.org/doc/stable/reference/generated/numpy.histogram2d.html),
+A plot is added to the plot stack with the `add_plot` function, which takes as arguments an array of the name(s) of the variables to be plotted as strings, any change in priors to be applied (see section below for details), the bins and axis ranges for the plots, as defined in [numpy.histogram](https://numpy.org/doc/stable/reference/generated/numpy.histogram.html) or [numpy.histogram2d](https://numpy.org/doc/stable/reference/generated/numpy.histogram2d.html),